rajvishwa7/Travelmania/README.md

-# Travelmania
+# RajTravels
-Travelmania is an Travel website project created using Html5, Css3, Bootstrap5 &amp; Sass.
+ created using Bootstrap5 and Sass